microsoft/vscode-languageserver-node/README.md

 ## History

+* Next: Client and Server
+  * Support for Document Link Providers

 * 2.5.0: Client and Server
   * Better error handling on client side.
   * Events for starting and stopping the server.